Frequently Asked Questions

 If we believe that you should see the occupational physician, we will inform the working conditions service and they will schedule an appointment with you.
 You could always go and see the physician at your own initiative, but only after you discuss it with us first.

-Waiting days are the first or first two days of your sickness.
-During these days you don’t get paid.
+A waiting day is the first day of your sickness.
+During this day you don’t get paid.
 Waiting days start as soon as you call in sick with Yellowstone.
 This means that if you call in sick late, waiting days will also start late.

 You can download your paystubs, contracts, payment terms, personnel handbook etcetera from our online portal.
 Via login.yellowstone.nl you can access all these data.